Such Is Life (1930 film): Reception

 The film was well received by critics and audience, however being a silent film in 1930 it couldn't compete with sound films and quickly disappeared from theatres.

 Restoration

-For many years the film was considered lost.
-Only in 1959 the film was discovered, reconstructed by director Elmar Klos and new music was created by Zdeněk Liška.
+For many years the film was considered lost until 1959 when the film was discovered, reconstructed by director Elmar Klos, and new music was created by Zdeněk Liška.
 In 2016 the film was digitally restored by Czech Film Archive.
 The restored version was first shown at Il Cinema Ritrovato festival in Bologna on 29 June 2016.